Clashes As Crowds Welcome Mozambique Opposition Leader Home From Exile - UrduPoint

 Clashes As Crowds Welcome Mozambique Opposition Leader Home From Exile

-Mozambique's main opposition leader returned from weeks of exile Thursday, insisting he won October's presidential elections and welcomed by thousands of jubilant supporters but at least one person was killed as police tried to disperse the crowds
+Mozambique's main opposition leader returned from weeks of exile Thursday, insisting he won October's presidential elections and welcomed by thousands of jubilant supporters, although one person was killed as police tried to disperse the crowds

-Maputo, (APP - UrduPoint / Pakistan Point News - 9th Jan, 2025) Mozambique's main opposition leader returned from weeks of exile Thursday, insisting he won October's presidential elections and welcomed by thousands of jubilant supporters but at least one person was killed as police tried to disperse the crowds.
+Maputo, (APP - UrduPoint / Pakistan Point News - 9th Jan, 2025) Mozambique's main opposition leader returned from weeks of exile Thursday, insisting he won October's presidential elections and welcomed by thousands of jubilant supporters, although one person was killed as police tried to disperse the crowds.

 Several people were also wounded as police barred supporters from going to the international airport to meet Venancio Mondlane, who knelt on the ground holding a bible as he exited the terminal.